martinsluters/resume/README.md

 **Freelancing**
 2008 to 2018

-Developed over 20 websites for clients using CodeIgniter, CakePHP or WordPress as a base of a website.
-During the early years also did some small (Macromedia) Adobe Flash ActionScript 2 coding tasks and made 360° virtual tours.
+Developed over 20 small websites including e-commerce for clients using CodeIgniter, CakePHP or WordPress as a base.
+During the early years of career did some small (Macromedia) Adobe Flash ActionScript 2 coding tasks and made 360° virtual tours.

 ## Education